helsmy/autohotkey-debug-adapter/README.md

 * change varibles in debugging
 * Debug ahkv2 since debug protocol do not change.(by set AhkExecutable path to v2 in launch.json)

+## Experimental Feature

+* Conditional breakpoint
+  * Hit Count(how many hits of the breakpoint are ignored)
+  Debug adapter will auto skip breakpoint until script hits breakpoint of a given count.

 ## Using

 1. Open an AutoHotKey source file.